gregurco/jobeet-tutorial/docs/days/day-10.md

 }
 ```

 That’s it.
-Now admin user can create as much categories as she wants.
+Now admin user can create as many categories as one wants.

 ### Edit action